-- a) Mr. Christos Kalogeris was appointed to the position of the new General Manager of the Company, replacing Mr. Cleanthis Chandriotis from April 4, 2022, however, the official appointment by the authorities of Mr. Christos Kalogeris was on 22 August 2022. - b) Mr. Andreas A. Andreou, Mrs. Eliza Livadiotou and Mrs. Evrita Malli were appointed on 14 March 2022 - c) Mr. Marinos Gialeli (Non-Executive Director, Independent), Mr. Cleanthis Chandriotis (Executive Director) and Mr. Michalis Athanasiou (Non-Executive Director, Non-Independent) were resigned on 14 Iouvíou 2021, 01 August 2022 and 20 August 2022 respectively.
+- a) Mr. Christos Kalogeris was appointed to the position of the new General Manager of the Company, replacing Mr. Cleanthis Chandriotis from April 4, 2022, however, the official appointment of Mr. Christos Kalogeris by the competent authorities was on 22 August 2022. - b) Mr. Andreas A. Andreou, Mrs. Eliza Livadiotou and Mrs. Evrita Malli were appointed on 14 March 2022. - c) Mr. Marinos Gialeli (Non-Executive Director, Independent), Mr. Cleanthis Chandriotis (Executive Director) and Mr. Michalis Athanasiou (Non-Executive Director, Non-Independent) were resigned on 14 March 2022, 01 August 2022 and 20 August 2022 respectively. - d) Mrs. Athena Shipilli Tsingi (Non-Executive Director, Non-Independent) was appointed on 16 February 2023.